NimbusKit/memorymapping/README.md

 =========================

-Drag fmemopen.h and fmemopen.c to your project and add them to your target. `#include "fmemopen.h"` whereever you need to use `fmemopen`.
+Drag fmemopen.h and fmemopen.c to your project and add them to your target. `#include "fmemopen.h"` wherever you need to use `fmemopen`.

 Examples
 ========